 Continuous power: This is what the inverter must supply on a steady basis, and this consumption is usually much lower than peak power.
 For example, if you’re watching TV for an hour the usual power needed would be roughly 300W, supplied continuously.

 Peak (Surge) power: Peak power means the maximum power your inverter can supply for a short amount of time.
 The surge is typically up to double the continuous load, and rated for anywhere from a few seconds to a few minutes.
 Some appliances will require a large amount of power for a short time (such as toasters, microwaves, blenders), but then revert to a lower continuous draw.

-Which Inverter do you need?
+So which Inverter do you need?

 The size of the inverter you’ll need is dependent on what appliances you are going to be running on it.
 Adding the respective wattages of the devices you’ll be using will give you a good idea of what size of inverter will best suit your system.
-For example, if you’re going to be running a TV (200W), fridge (500W), hair dryer (1000W) simultaneously, you’ll need an inverter that supports 1700W if you don’t want to constantly be switching things off and on, so we would recommend getting a 2000W inverter.
+For example, if you’re going to be running a TV (200W), fridge (500W), hair dryer (1000W) simultaneously, you’ll need an inverter that supports 1700W (unless you want to constantly be switching things off and on), so we would recommend getting a 2000W inverter.

 If you have access to mains power, or a diesel generator, you may choose to instead get a hybrid inverter.
 A hybrid inverter is a charge controller, inverter, and battery charger all in one, as it comes with an AC input allowing you to charge the batteries from mains power or your generator when they're low, due to a lack of sunlight or heavy usage.
-We offer these in 3kVA and 5kVA.

 How did we spec our kits?